 22:00 — Dinner at the finish line in La Neu, Llorts

 00:00 — End of the race

 10:30 — Farewell!

-The race directors will study all applications carefully before to release a provisional entry list one week later.
+The race directors will study all applications carefully before to release a provisional entry list two weeks later.

 Q: Which race can serve as a qualifier for La Jumelle?